 The BSN degree requires a minimum of 120 semester hours of credit: 60 credits of general education, 48 credits of nursing and 12 credits of free electives.
-Graduates of associate degree programs of nursing and RN diploma programs of nursing will have satisfied approximately 60 credits toward degree requirements based on prior nursing course work and a current RN license valid in the United States.
+Graduates of associate degree and RN diploma programs will have satisfied approximately 60 credits toward degree requirements based on prior learning and a current RN license valid in the United States.